family dispute arbitration in Sharon Center, Ohio 44274

 Arbitration Battle Over Sharon Center Family Land: The Miller Estate Dispute

 The conflict began when their father, Harold Miller, passed away in early 2022, leaving behind a will that appointed David as the sole executor.
-Yet, ambiguity in the will's wording about the property's division fueled tension.
-While David claimed the land was to be sold and the proceeds split, Rebecca insisted on keeping the family farm intact, wanting to live there with her children and continue farming it, proposing a buyout to David.
+Yet, ambiguity in the will's wording about the property's division fueled tension. the claimant claimed the land was to be sold and the proceeds split, Rebecca insisted on keeping the family farm intact, wanting to live there with her children and continue farming it, proposing a buyout to David.

 The arbitration hearing, held in Sharon Center on November 15th, 2023, was the culmination of months of failed negotiations.
 David sought $425,000 for his half interest, citing recent land appraisals and offers from commercial developers eyeing the property for a retail complex.
 Meanwhile, Rebecca countered with a $310,000 offer, stressing her plans to maintain the farm’s legacy and expressing concerns over losing their childhood home to development.